Seahawks take running back Kenneth Walker III with the 41st pick in the 2022 NFL draft

 And if the choice of Walker might have caught fans and draft observers by surprise, it also took Walker aback a little.

 Walker said he had a meeting with the Seahawks at the combine and a later Zoom call with Seattle running back coach Chad Morton.
-But otherwise, he said he had little contact with the Sehawks and did not have much of an idea they would take him Friday.
+But otherwise, he said he had little contact with the Seahawks and did not have much of an idea they would take him Friday.

 Walker, listed at 5-9, 211, ran a 4.38 40 at the combine which he said felt improved his stock with NFL teams.